 Although the wetsuit’s exterior is designed to withstand normal wear and tear, accidents like brushing against sharp rocks or other piercing objects can cut the exterior surface.
-Minor cuts can be easily repaired and should be repaired right away to avoid worsening the damage.
+Minor cuts can be easily repaired and should be repaired immediately to avoid worsening the damage.

 After Surfing (or any water activity)

 Unzip all the zippers completely when taking off your wetsuit.
 Remove every section at a time carefully.
-Try no to puncture the skin surface panels with your fingernail.
+Try not to puncture the skin surface panels with your fingernail.

 Be sure to rinse your wetsuit with fresh water after every ride.
 Chlorine and salt water can dry out the wetsuit’s material, leading to the neoprene losing its flexibility.
 You can do this by soaking the wetsuit in a tub of warm freshwater for 15 to 20 minutes and then completely hosing it off with fresh water after.
 Dry under a shade and not directly under the sun.